-TORONTO — One of Canada’s highest-profile medical experts throughout the COVID-19 crisis, Dr. Isaac Bogoch, says he wouldn’t be surprised if the Canada-U.S. border stays closed until into 2021.
+TORONTO — One of Canada’s highest-profile medical experts throughout the COVID-19 crisis, Dr. Isaac Bogoch, says he wouldn’t be surprised if the Canada-U.S. border stays closed until 2021.

 Interviewed on CBC Radio’s The Current, with a follow-up story at CBC.ca, Dr. Bogoch said the still-rising numbers south of the border call into question any near-future reopening of the border.